scholarslab/scholarslab.github.io/collections/_posts/2018-10-01-twitterature-mining-twitter-data.md

 title: 'Twitterature: Mining Twitter Data'
 category: essay
 tags:
-- geospatial and temporal
+- geospatial-and-temporal
-- grad student research
+- grad-student-research
-- visualization and data mining
+- visualization-and-data-mining
-- social media
+- about-social-media
 ---

 Hello again, everybody!
 I’m back this semester as a DH Prototyping Fellow, and together, Alyssa Collins and I are working on a project titled “Twitterature: Methods and Metadata.”
 Specifically, we’re hoping to develop a simple way of using Twitter data for literary research.
 The project is still in its early stages, but we’ve been collecting a lot of data and are now beginning to visualize it (I’m particularly interested in the geolocation of tweets, so I’m trying out a few mapping options).
 In this post, I want to layout our methods for collecting Twitter data.